ROHIT-JINJALA/wanderlust/README.md

 # 🧭 Wanderlust

-A full-stack web application for listing, exploring, and reviewing travel destinations or rental properties.
+Wanderlust is a full-stack web application that allows users to list, explore, and review travel destinations or rental properties.
+It provides features such as user authentication, listing management, image upload, reviews, and location mapping.

 🌐 **Live demo** : https://wanderlust-kztr.onrender.com/listings